Axels-Lab/valo-api-docs/docs/api-reference/record.md

 - `!record` - Retrieves the user's Valorant MMR history during the current stream.
 - Replace `<username>`, `<tag>`, `<region>`, and `<your-api-key>` with the appropriate values.

+### Additional Notes

+- The API uses the HenrikDev API internally to fetch the player's match details.
+- Ensure that you have a valid API key to access the endpoints.
+- The API responses are in plain text format suitable for chatbot commands.
+- For detailed error handling and response formats, refer to the specific endpoint documentation.

+### External API Used

+- [https://api.henrikdev.xyz/valorant/v2/mmr-history](https://docs.henrikdev.xyz/valorant/api-reference/mmr-history#valorant-v2-mmr-history-region-platform-name-tag){target="_blank"} - HenrikDev API for fetching mmr-history details.

+### Limitations

+- The `!record` command assumes that every game with negative RR is a loss and any game with >7 RR is a win.
+Anything in between is considered a draw.
+While this works 98% of the time, this logic is still flawed and shall be improved in the future.
+- Additionally, it can only see 20 games worth of data at maximum.